 I remember wishing I could just talk to someone who could tell me they had felt what I was feeling.

-- Try some relaxation techniques.
+- Try a relaxation technique.
 Relaxation can help you look after your wellbeing when you are feeling stressed, anxious or busy.
-Have a look at our pages on relaxation.
+You can read more about relaxation here.

 - Try mindfulness.
 You might find that your CBT therapist includes some principles of mindfulness in your therapy.
-Mindfulness can help you manage unwanted thoughts and reduce stress and anxiety.
-It can be helpful as part of recovery from OCD.
-We've got more info on mindfulness here.
+Mindfulness can help you reduce stress and anxiety.
+For some people, it can be helpful as part of recovery from OCD.
+You can read more about mindfulness here.

-- Try to get enough sleep.
+- Get enough sleep.
 Sleep can give you the energy to cope with difficult feelings and experiences.
-Our page on coping with sleep problems has lots more information.
+You can read more about sleep problems here.

 - Think about your diet.
 Eating regularly and keeping your blood sugar stable can make a difference to your mood and energy levels.
-Our pages on food and mood have lots more information.
+You can read more about food and mental health here.

 - Try to do some physical activity.
 Many people find exercise a challenge but activities like yoga, swimming or walking can help improve your mood.
 Any kind of physical activity counts – from a chair-based exercise regime to dancing round the kitchen – the important thing is to find something that works for you.
 You can read more about physical activity and mental health here.